 The Biomechanics & Motor Control field represents the following topics:

 Physiology & Nutrition (PN)

 Life science disciplines in a basic empirical biological science setting.
-Experimental models that explore and describe the acute and/or training adaptations to exercise and activity are welcomed, as are studies that address the fundamental mechanisms responsible for the beneficial and harmful effect of exercise and sport.
-Investigations that use in-vitro or in-vivo approaches in human, animal and cell models are equally acceptable as long as direct links to exercise and sport is apparent.
+Experimental models that explore and describe the acute and/or training adaptations to exercise and activity are welcomed, as are studies that address the fundamental mechanisms responsible for the beneficial and harmful effects of exercise and sport.
+Investigations that use in-vitro or in-vivo approaches in human, animal, and cell models are equally acceptable as long as direct links to exercise and sport are apparent.

 Please note that neurophysiological work should be submitted in the Biomechanics and Motor Control (BM) discipline.

 The Physiology & Nutrition field represents the following topics:

 Focus on forms, meanings, determinants, and consequences of sport and physical activity in society, whether in the past, present and/or future.
 Sport and physical activity can be understood as a wide variety of activities taking place in a variety of environments and ranging from, for example, physical culture, exercise, physical education, sports for all, performance/competitive sport, adventure sports, outdoor activities, active transport, and physical recreation.
 Sport and physical activity are investigated in relation to methodological and theoretical approaches within psychology, pedagogy, sociology, history, philosophy, and management.
 Research within this theme may also address questions on ways socioeconomic structures and social categories such as gender, ethnicity, sexuality, generation and social class influence and are influenced by sport/physical activity engagement.
 Analyses and interpretation of qualitative as well as quantitative data are welcome.